Constantine Kromiadi: In Axis army

 During World War II, Kromiadi became a Nazi official and a pioneer of the Russian Liberation Movement.
 In 1942, he headed the Russian National People's Army, an armed unit of Russians, under the pseudonym of Sanin.
 He was also a general in the Russian Liberation Army.
 Kromiadi became close with fellow collaborator Andrey Vlasov, thus becoming Vlasov's first white émigré ally.
 In late 1942, Vlasov gave Kromiadi command of his headquarters.
 Kromiadi made several attempts to attract white émigrés to Vlasov, and was finally successful by the time of the Prague Manifesto, having secured the support of two branches of the Russian Orthodox Church.

 Kromiadi believed that the Russian Liberation Army was a 30-year Christian liberation war against Communism.

 Later life

-In the final days of WWII, Kromiadi was wounded in the leg and, when Vlasov and his staff relocated to Füssen, he was placed in a private residence in order to recover.
-A few days later they head towards southern Bohemia, but they left Kromiadi behind in Füssen since he was still recuperating from his injury.
-Vlasov and his staff ended up getting captured by the Americans and handed over to the Soviets, who executed them.
+In the final days of World War II, Kromiadi was wounded in the leg and, when Vlasov and his staff relocated to Füssen, he was placed in a private residence in order to recover.
+A few days later they headed towards southern Bohemia, leaving Kromiadi behind in Füssen since he was still recuperating.
+Vlasov and his staff surrendered to the American forces and were later handed over to the Red Army.
+Vlasov and his senior men were tried and executed in the Soviet Union.
 Kromiadi was living amongst the civilians in Füssen at the time and escaped this fate.
-After the end of WWII, Kromiadi took an active part in saving Russian collaborators from extradition to the USSR.
+After the war, he took an active part in helping Russian collaborators avoid the repatriation to the Soviet Union.

 In 1980, he wrote a book on his experience in the Russian Liberation Movement called For Land, for Freedom..., which was published in San Francisco.
 He died in 1990 in Munich.